Makonnen Wolde Mikael: Italo-Ethiopian War

 Ras Makonnen's troops played an important role at the Battle of Adwa, his men spent much of the battle mauling Matteo Albertone's Brigade on the slopes of Enda Keret, then occupying Mount Gusoso between Albertone's and Dabormida's position.
 His forces then turn on Dabormida Brigade, allowing the Oromo cavalry to decimate it while attempting to withdraw.
+Makonnen himself was wounded twice in the fighting.
+His life was reportedly saved by Yilma, the son born to him before his marriage to Yeshimebet Ali, whom he formally legitimised afterward.
+The historian Richard Caulk has cautioned that later accounts overstated Makonnen's personal role at Adwa, noting that he served in the advance guard and as a negotiator rather than as the campaign's central figure.

+After Adwa, Makonnen led a campaign to the gold-mining districts around Asosa, west of the Blue Nile, reaching as far as Fazogli on the Sudanese border before returning to Addis Ababa in May 1898.
+He had already helped negotiate, in 1897, the Anglo-Ethiopian treaty fixing the boundary with British Somaliland.
+That October he was made governor of Tigray in addition to Harar and, with Ras Mikael of Wollo, captured Tigray's rebellious governor, Ras Mengesha Yohannes, delivering him to Menelik in early 1899.
+Some accounts hold that Menelik rewarded Makonnen's service by declaring him heir to the throne; Caulk considers this unlikely and unsupported by Haile Selassie's own memoirs, though he notes the rumour circulated among contemporary Europeans.
+From about 1899 Makonnen coordinated joint operations with the British against the Somali leader Sayyid Mohammed Abdullah Hassan, continuing until a truce in 1905, and in these years he also built a hospital and schools in Harar, encouraged the coming of the railway, helped the French develop the port of Djibouti, and imported the region's first printing press.

 Travel abroad

 In 1902, Ras Makonnen attended the coronation of King Edward VII in London.
 He arrived in June to the ceremony originally scheduled for 26 June, and stayed in Europe while the King recovered from an operation, attending the rescheduled ceremony on 9 August.
 Between these dates, he paid visits to various parts of the United Kingdom, and visited Italy, France, Turkey, and Germany.
 He received the following decorations: Knight Commander of the Order of St. Michael and St. George (KCMG) during an audience with King Edward VII on 8 August 1902, Star of the Russian Order of St. Anne, Star of the French Legion d'Honneur (Third Republic), Star of the Order of the Crown of Italy, Star of the Ottoman Order of Osmania.